tyroguru/BPFTrace-hol/bpftrace.md

 2. Target a particular tid discovered previously and keep a count of the individual syscalls it makes.
 3. Target this same tid but this time using only the `pid` and `comm` builtin variables.

-### Associative arrays and tracking threads
+## Associative arrays and tracking threads

 Sometimes we may want to track the behaviour of individual threads within a process and associative arrays are perfect for this.
 For example, we may want to time how long it took a thread to execute a specific function.
-As there may be many threads executing this function we need to use something unique to the executing thread to identify it.
+As there may be many threads simultaneously executing this function we need to use something unique to the executing thread to identify it.
 For example, we can use the `tid` as a key for an associative array to store the time it entered a function:

 ```
-  doit:entry
+  tracepoint:syscalls:sys_enter_write
   {
     @[tid] = nsecs;
   }

-  doit:return
+  tracepoint:syscalls:sys_exit_write
   /@[tid]/
   {
     $time_taken = nsecs - @[tid];